 manifest as something truly magnificent … —Elizabeth Reninger

 The Journey Home

-When we learn to occasionally stop and just be for a moment, we leave behind the fearful ego.
+When we open to the present, we leave behind our fearful ego.

-This is the smaller self, which continually clings to the past and obsesses over the future.
+It is our ego which continually clings to the past and obsesses over the future.

 1. Sit comfortably on your chair or cushion with back straight and eyes open or closed.

 2. Relax and become aware of your breathing.

 3. Focus on the rise and fall of your belly or the in and out of the breath through the nose.